hellmarbecker/blog/_drafts/2021-10-14-druid-data-modeling-special-lookups-and-multi-value-dimensions.markdown

 categories: blog imply druid
 ---

-The other day, [Peter Marshall](https://www.petermarshall.io/) brought up the question: Do lookups work with multi-value dimensions in Druid?
+The other day, [Peter Marshall](https://www.petermarshall.io/) brought up a question: Do lookups work with multi-value dimensions in Druid?
 Spoiler alert: They do, in fact!
 But let's first take a quick look at what lookups are.

 ## Dimensional Modeling in Apache Druid